 2013: In 18 games (18 starts), Reilly completed 305-of-512 passes for 4,207 yards, 24 touchdowns and 18 interceptions, placing him second in the league.
 He led all CFL quarterbacks in rushing and was fifth in the league with 84 carries for 709 yards and one touchdown.
 In Week 8 against Toronto, Reilly passed for a career-high 511 yards, marking the fourth highest in a single game on the Eskimos all-time and making him the first quarterback since 2007 to run for over 700 yards in a season.

-2012: (BC) Reilly saw action in six games (three starts), completing 52 of 75 passes (69.3%) for 682 yards, four touchdowns and two interceptions.
-He also ran the ball 34 times for 122 yards and two touchdowns.
+2012: (BC) Reilly saw action in six games (three starts), completing 52-of-75 passes for 682 yards, four touchdowns and two interceptions.
+He ran the ball 34 times for 122 yards and two touchdowns.

 2011: (BC): Spent the season as a backup QB, seeing action in one game on September 24 against Saskatchewan.
 Reilly was a member of the 2011 Lions championship team.

 2010: (BC) Signed with the BC Lions as a free agent.